dotnet/docs/docs/machine-learning/resources/tasks.md

 A supervised machine learning task that is used to predict which of two classes (categories) an instance of data belongs to.
 The input of a classification algorithm is a set of labeled examples, where each label is an integer of either 0 or 1.
 The output of a binary classification algorithm is a classifier, which you can use to predict the class of new unlabeled instances.
 Examples of binary classification scenarios include:

 * [Understanding sentiment of Twitter comments](../tutorials/sentiment-analysis.md) as either "positive" or "negative".
-* Diagnosing whether a medical patient has a certain disease or not.
+* Diagnosing whether a patient has a certain disease or not.
-* Making a decision to send an email to a "spam" folder or not.
+* Making a decision to mark an email as "spam" or not.

 ## Multi-class classification

 A supervised machine learning task that is used to predict the class (category) of an instance of data.
 The input of a classification algorithm is a set of labeled examples.
 Each label is an integer between 0 and k-1, where k is the number of classes.
-The output of a classification algorithm is a classifier, which you can use to predict the label of new unlabeled instances.
+The output of a classification algorithm is a classifier, which you can use to predict the class of new unlabeled instances.
 Examples of multi-class classification scenarios include:

 * Determining the breed of a dog as a "Siberian Husky", "Golden Retriever", "Poodle", etc.
 * Understanding movie reviews as "positive", "neutral", or "negative".